psychemedia/winter-tales/src/gawain_notes.md

 And he waited...

-And then, suddenly, because there'd be no story if nothing else happend, there was a mighty sound from outside; and a fearful form appeared at the door; a giant of a man; a giant of a man, stood barefoot, in the stirrups of a mighty great horse.
+And then, suddenly, because there'd be no story if nothing else happend, there was a mighty sound from outside; and a fearful form appeared at the door; a giant of a man; a giant of a man, standing barefoot, in the stirrups of a mighty great war horse.

-But not just any horse....for the horse's tack, from its harness to its girth, from its saddle to its stirrups, were all coloured green.
+But not just any horse....for the horse's tack, from its harness to its girth, from its saddle to its stirrups, they were all coloured green.
 And so was its hair: from its combed and knotted mane, to its ribbon braided tail.

 But even though the huge great knight was straddling a war horse, he wasn't wearing any armour; nor was he carrying a shield; nor even a sword.
 Instead, he was wearing just a simple dark green cloak, and a simple dark green tunic.
 A dark green hood, and dark green leggings.